samwright/practNLPTools/README.md

 There will be no more update in this project.
-Please loop up this [link](https://github.com/jawahar273/practNLPTools-lite/) for better size of the file.
+Please loop up this [link](https://github.com/jawahar273/practNLPTools-lite/) for better improvement in lines of code.

 practNLPTools
 ==============